aadarsh-gupta/Association-Rules-for-Roster-Formation/Roster_association_mining.md

   theme(text = element_text(size=10))
 ```

-  From the above plot, we see that in the last 8 seasons, we have had the hardest time while facing Juventus, losing 10 of the 16 times we faced them.
-Other difficult rivals for us have been Sampdoria, Genoa, Napoli and Palermo.

 #### Is there a way to adjust Home vs Away Game Performance?

-Another idea was to pursue strategy differences between home and away game performance.
-Looking at wins at home vs wins away there is a distinct difference.
-We are consistently losing more games away and winning far lesser.

 ```{r}
 roma_win_match = roma_all_match[roma_all_match$result == 'win',]